NHL DFS Strategy: How To Play

 - 1st line Centers and 1st line Wingers have the highest level of fantasy scoring correlation

 - If two players don’t play on the same even strength line, their outcomes won’t be correlated often.
-It’s best to only roster players on the same lines
+It’s best to only roster players on the same lines (the exception being if they do play on the same power play unit)

 - Rostering a Goaltender on a team of skaters you have exposure to is another positive correlation strategy